 Bad: Not cheap.
 5 year 90k mile warranty costs £550 extra.

-Good: Latest Golf GTI offered with two power outputs of 220 PS GTI and GTI Performance with 230 PS, larger brake discs and a front limited-slip differential.
+Good: Comes in two power outputs of 220 PS GTI and GTI Performance with 230 PS, larger brake discs and a front limited-slip differential.
+A great all round hot hatch.

 Good: Decent fuel economy across the range; excellent standard and optional equipment, including a self-park system.